|Program Director:|| Michael Milano, DMD

 The curriculum is a semester-based, two‑year cycle of seminar and lectures courses designed to prepare residents for careers in clinical practice and teaching in the specialty.
 Several seminar courses are held jointly with other departments (orthodontics, endodontics, periodontics).
 Residents in pediatric dentistry also participate in the core basic science and clinical science sequences established for all advanced education programs in the Dental College of Georgia.
 Approximately 15% of the residents' time is devoted to didactic activities.

-Clinical activities take place in the College of Dental Medicine.
-College of Dental Medicine and Georgia Regents Medical Center, patients are treated in the Pediatric Dentistry Clinic.
+Clinical activities take place in The Dental College.
+The Dental College and Augusta University Medical Center, patients are treated in the Pediatric Dentistry Clinic.
 Each resident also treats patients in the Orthodontic Clinic under the supervision of faculty from that department.
 Rotations are described below.
 Approximately 70% of the residents' time is devoted to clinical activities.

 Residents spend one month during the first semester of the first year in a general anesthesia rotation.
 A two-week rotation in pediatrics is provided in the second semester of the first year.
 Residents participate in an emergency coverage rotation that includes evening and weekend coverage by pager.
 Residents are assigned to attend the monthly Cleft Palate Board staffing with a faculty member.
 Second-year residents participate in the monthly meeting of the Hemophilia Team at Augusta University.
 Additional rotations may be available depending on resident interest.
-Additionally, each resident participates in training at the Children's Healthcare of Atlanta Hospital for one month rotations on a rotating schedule, starting in February of the first year in the program and extending to February of the second year.
-Housing is provided by the hospital.
+Additionally, each resident participates in training in Waycross, GA three times a year.

 Residents spend the first 6 weeks of their program attending orientation seminars with orthodontic residents in that department.
 Pediatric dentistry residents are assigned orthodontic patients by the director of the orthodontic program, and they treat those patients in the Orthodontic Clinic under his supervision.
 Patients requiring interceptive procedures are also treated in the pediatric dentistry clinic.

-The College of Graduate Studies offers a Master of Science in Oral Biology degree which may be taken in conjunction with the certificate curriculum.
+The Graduate School offers a Master of Science in Oral Biology degree which may be taken in conjunction with the certificate curriculum.
 This joint program gives the student more extensive experience in research and basic science education and requires an in-depth original research project leading to a defended thesis.
 If the applicant desires to concurrently pursue a Master of Science in Oral Biology degree with the specialty program, the program length could be approximately 6-12 months longer.
 Tuition is charged on a per hour basis for the graduate courses taken.
-The applicant must be accepted by the College of Graduate Studies and the Department of Oral Biology.
+The applicant must be accepted by The Graduate School and the Department of Oral Biology.
 Application to the graduate program is made after acceptance to the certificate program.

 Augusta University is an affirmative action/equal opportunity educational institution that prohibits discrimination on the basis of age, disability, gender, national origin, race, religion, sexual orientation, or status as a Vietnam War Era veteran.